-If you’re tired of paying a big cable bill each month, you could save some money by cutting the cord and subscribing to AT&T TV in 2021.
+If you’re tired of paying a big cable bill each month, you could save some money by cutting the cord and subscribing to DIRECTV Stream (formerly AT&T TV) in 2021.

-Feeling the heat from popular streaming services such as YouTube TV, Hulu +Live TV and Sling TV, AT&T has leveraged some of its legacy satellite and cable TV technology into creating a competitor in this space.
+Feeling the heat from popular streaming services such as YouTube TV, Hulu +Live TV and Sling TV, DIRECTV and AT&T have leveraged legacy satellite and cable TV technology into creating a competitor in this space.

 But is it good enough?
 Are its prices palatable?
-And will you be able to avoid all the fees that AT&T TV tries to hook you with along the way?
+And will you be able to avoid all the fees that DIRECTV tries to hook you with along the way?

-In this article, I’ll walk you through everything you need to know about AT&T’s live television subscription service.
+In this article, I’ll walk you through everything you need to know about DIRECTV’s live television subscription service.

-What Is AT&T TV?
+What Is DIRECTV STREAM?
 Team Clark Reviews the Live TV Streaming Service

-AT&T TV is a live TV streaming service offered by AT&T, which has been responsible for popular cable television (U-VERSE) and satellite television (DIRECTV) products in recent years.
+DIRECTV STREAM is a live TV streaming service offered by AT&T, which has been responsible for popular cable television (U-VERSE) and satellite television (DIRECTV) products in recent years.
+This service previous was known as AT&T TV until a rebranding in August 2021.

 The cheapest package, branded as the “Entertainment Package”, offers roughly 80 channels for a monthly base price of $69.99.
 That’s higher than top competitors YouTube TV, Hulu + Live TV and Sling TV.